-“We’re proud that we’re one of 191 public power utilities to earn the Reliable Public Power Provider designation from the American Public Power Association,” Electric Utility Director Loren Smith said.
+“We’re proud that we’re one of the 191 public power utilities to earn the Reliable Public Power Provider designation from the American Public Power Association,” Electric Utility Director Loren Smith said.
 “We want our customers to know that our efforts have been nationally recognized as having met the highest degree of reliable and safe electric service.”

-“From a local perspective, we provide about 60 jobs,” Blankenship said.
+“From a local perspective, we provide about 60 jobs,” Smith said.
 “They are all our neighbors and friends, they all live within or around our community, and so they have a vested interest in the service they provide.”

 Stillwater is the second largest municipal electric utility in the state and the largest transmission owner and electric generator.
 Stillwater has been a community-owned electric utility since 1901 and has owned its electric generation since 1903.